discreetlogcontracts/dlcspecs/ECDSA-adaptor.md

 Note that if this function returns successfully and `a` has been verified with `ecdsa_adaptor_verify` for some public key and message hash then this implies that `sig` is a valid ECDSA signature on the message hash i.e. there is no strict need to verify `sig` after (or before) successfully calling `ecdsa_adaptor_recover` if you have already ensured that `ecdsa_adaptor_verify` passes on the original adaptor signature.
 However, successfully recovering the signature does not ensure that it follows the `low_s` rule described in [[BIP62]] necessary to be able to broadcast the signature on a transaction in Bitcoin.
-This point is not relevant to on-chain DLCs since the ECDSA signatures always come from the blockchain where they have hopefully already been verified.
+This point is not relevant to on-chain DLCs since the ECDSA signatures always come from the blockchain where they have already been verified.

 ## Specification tests

-Several verification test vectors are in [./ecdsa_adaptor.json].
+The test vectors for this specification are in [./test/ecdsa_adaptor.json] and come in two kinds:

-These only check that verification is done correctly.
-Implementations should use the vectors in the follwowing way:
+- `verification`: These test the verifier in three stages:

-- First check `adaptor_sig` passes `ecdsa_adaptor_verify`.
+  - Check `adaptor_sig` passes `ecdsa_adaptor_verify`.
-- Check that `ecdsa_adaptor_decrypt` recovers `signature`.
+  - Check that `ecdsa_adaptor_decrypt` yields `signature`.
   - Check that  `ecdsa_adaptor_recover` recovers `decryption_key`.
+- `recovery`: These test only the key recovery function.
+The recovery function should recovery the correct decryption key.

 These should fail only when `error` is set in the test vector.